 brew install python php composer pecl install xdebug

-sudo apt-get install php-cli php-mbstring php-xml php-xdebug php-curl php-zip php-sqlite composer sudo apt-get install python3 python3-pip
+sudo apt-get install php-cli php-mbstring php-xml php-xdebug php-curl php-zip php-sqlite3 composer sudo apt-get install python3 python3-pip

 Now, to install dependencies for Python on either OS:

-pip3 install PyYAML pip3 install python-dateutil pip3 install tzlocal pip3 install sqlalchemy pip3 install jsonschema pip3 install jsonref pip3 install docker pip3 install paramiko pip3 install psycopg2-binary pip3 install coverage pip3 install --pre selenium
+pip3 install PyYAML pip3 install python-dateutil pip3 install tzlocal pip3 install "sqlalchemy<1.4.0" pip3 install jsonschema pip3 install jsonref pip3 install docker pip3 install paramiko pip3 install psycopg2-binary pip3 install coverage pip3 install --pre selenium pip3 install flake8 pip3 install websocket pip3 install websocket-client

-Note: Normally one can run Composer by direct execution,
+Note: Normally one can run Composer installed packages by direct execution,

 vendor/bin/phpunit.
 However, due to the integration of